ATOMNFT/M5stick-Marauder/README.md

 ## Updated to 13.10
 <b>Want wifi-marauder on that tiny m5stickC plus or m5stickC plus2?
 Tried to build from source and hitting brick walls? <br> Then this repo is what you're looking for!
 A simple way to install marauder on these cool tiny devices. <br>
 This version of marauder for m5stickC plus & m5stickC plus2 contains a few great fixes and a clean bootscreen.<br>
 Read more about the fixes below.
-I have also include the sketch folder located in the "M5stickC Plus 1 & 2 WiFi Marauder 0.13.10" Folder. </b>
+I have also include the <a href=https://github.com/ATOMNFT/M5stick-Marauder/tree/main/M5stickC%20Plus%201%20%26%202%20WiFi%20Marauder%200.13.10>0.13.10 sketch folder with all edits already made.</a>
 <br>

 ## Shoutouts 📢